datopian/ssen-content/usecases/personas.md

       display: 'flex',
       flexDirection: 'column',
       justifyContent: 'center',
-      fontSize: '20px'
+      fontSize: '20px',
+      textDecoration: 'none'
     }}>
       <strong style={{
         fontSize: '22px',
         fontWeight: 600
-      }}>Not Connected</strong> “I want to connect to the network, and I am not sure where to start”
+      }}>Not Connected</strong><br /> “I want to connect to the network, and I am not sure where to start”
     </a>
     <a href="/usecases/connected.md" style={{
       flex: '1 1 calc(50% - 6px)',